Don’t eat peanuts, have hot baths, own a cat or wear underwire bras when pregnant. Um, okay…

-What is the difference between a flexi-wire and an underwire?
+What is the difference between flexi-wire and underwire?

 What is an underwire bra?

-An underwire bra is a bra that simply contains a wire in it.
-The wire is located in the wire channel (under the cups) and is supposed to sit under and around the bust, when on.
+An underwire bra is a bra that simply contains a wire.
+The wire is located in the wire channel (under the cups) and is supposed to sit under and around the bust when on.

 What is a flexi-wire bra?

-A flexi-wire bra contains a lighter, more flexible wire in it.
-The flexible wire sits in the wire channel in much the same way as in your regular underwire bra, but is more supple and bendy.
+A flexi-wire bra contains a lighter, more flexible wire.
+The flexible wire sits in the wire channel in much the same way as in your regular underwire bra but is more supple and bendy.

-Flexible wire can be made from metal, plastic and we’ve even seen some bras with rope inside the wire channel, to try and mimic the function of underwire.
+They can be made from metal, plastic, and we’ve even seen some bras with rope inside the wire channel, to try and mimic the function of underwire.

-Flexible wire designed for a maternity or nursing bra generally have a wider smile (curve) to help ensure that it sits comfortably below the breast tissue and not on it.
-This is particularly important as a pregnant or lactating woman will have fullness toward the top and side of her bust.
+Flexible wire designed for maternity or nursing bras generally feature a wider smile (curve) to help ensure that it sits comfortably below the breast tissue and not on it.
+This is particularly important as pregnant or lactating women will have fullness towards the top and side of their bust.

 Is an underwire bra safe to wear during my pregnancy?

-The truth is that there is simply no evidence that proves that wires are the cause of this problem, if the bra is fitted & worn correctly.
+The truth is, there is simply no evidence that proves that wires are the cause of this problem if the bra is fitted and worn correctly.